 (e) a Europe closer to citizens by fostering the sustainable and integrated development of all types of territories and local initiatives.

-The JTF shall support the specific objective of enabling regions and people to address the social, employment, economic and environmental impacts of the transition towards the Union’s 2030 target for climate and a climate-neutral economy by 2050, based on the Paris Agreement.
+The JTF shall support the specific objective of enabling regions and people to address the social, employment, economic and environmental impacts of the transition towards the Union’s 2030 targets for energy and climate and a climate-neutral economy of the Union by 2050, based on the Paris Agreement.

-The first subparagraph of paragraph 1 shall not apply to the resources of the ERDF and the ESF+ that are transferred on a voluntary basis to the JTF in accordance with Article 27.
+The first subparagraph of paragraph 1 of this Article shall not apply to the resources of the ERDF and the ESF+ that are transferred to the JTF in accordance with Article 27.

-2. The ERDF, the ESF+, the Cohesion Fund and the JTF shall contribute to the actions of the Union leading to the strengthening of its economic, social and territorial cohesion in accordance with Article 174 TFEU by pursuing the following goals:
+2. The ERDF, the ESF+, the Cohesion Fund and the JTF shall contribute to the actions of the Union, leading to the strengthening of its economic, social and territorial cohesion in accordance with Article 174 TFEU, by pursuing the following goals:

 (a) Investment for jobs and growth in Member States and regions, to be supported by the ERDF, the ESF+, the Cohesion Fund and the JTF; and

-(b) European territorial cooperation (Interreg), to be supported by the ERDF.
+(b) European territorial cooperation goal (Interreg), to be supported by the ERDF.

 3. Member States and the Commission shall promote the coordination, complementarity and coherence between the Funds and other Union instruments and funds.
 They shall optimise mechanisms for coordination between those responsible to avoid duplication during planning and implementation.
 Accordingly, Member States and the Commission shall also take into account the relevant country-specific recommendations in the programming and implementation of the Funds.